MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ```

 ### -Archive
-The Archive switch filters the results by mailboxes that have an archive enabled (only mailboxes that have an archive mailbox are returned).
+The Archive switch specifies whether to return only mailboxes that have an archive enabled in the results.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter